WebAssembly/spec/document/core/appendix/implementation.rst

 * the range of :ref:`characters <syntax-char>` in a :ref:`name <syntax-name>`

-If the limits of an implementation are exceeded for a given module, then the implementation may reject the :ref:`validation <valid>`, compilation, or :ref:`instantiation <exec-instantiation>` of that module with an embedder-specific error.
+If the limits of an implementation are exceeded for a given module, then the implementation may reject the :ref:`validation <valid>`, compilation, or :ref:`instantiation <exec-instantiation>` of that module with an implementation-specific error.

 .. note::
    The last item allows :ref:`embedders <embedder>` that operate in limited environments without support for